Easy Vegan Turmeric Golden Milk Latte

 Today is a gloomy, drizzly, slightly chilly day in Baltimore.
-And I’m sipping on one of my favorite warm beverages: turmeric latte.
+And I’m sipping on one of my favorite warm beverages: turmeric golden milk latte.
 I enjoy this drink frequently and thought I would share my go-to simple recipe with you all.
 It tastes delicious and always makes my throat feel so good.

 The earthy turmeric makes this concoction truly different than all other drinks.
 So if you are looking for a warm mug of something other than coffee or tea, this may just be the non-caffeinated drink for you.
 It couldn’t be easier to make at home and it sure is a delicious way to get more turmeric in your life.
-The deep golden latte will most definitely add a splash of color to your day.
+The deep golden milk latte will most definitely add a splash of color to your day.

 Turmeric is a plant that has a very long history of medicinal use, dating back nearly 4000 years.
 Turmeric has been used in Ayurvedic medicine for many conditions, including breathing problems, rheumatism, serious pain, and fatigue.
 Modern medicine has begun to recognize its importance.
 Many use it as a dietary supplement for inflammation; arthritis; stomach, skin, liver, and gallbladder problems; cancer; and other conditions.